grumpyjames/birding-almanac/sites/Barnes_WWT.md

 In general, once I am tired of the Tower I am ready to go home - even if on a super quiet day all of the above has taken ninety minutes.
-If, at that point, it isn't freezing cold, consider taking the long way back via the rear of the sheltered lagoon, it's a pleasant walk, and often has plenty of littlies to keep one entertained; it's a good place to find the year's first Chiffchaff or Willow Warbler in the Spring, in addition.
+If, at that point, it isn't freezing cold, consider taking the long way back via the rear of the sheltered lagoon; it's a pleasant walk, and often has plenty of littlies to keep one entertained.
+A good place to find the year's first Chiffchaff or Willow Warbler in the Spring.

 ---
 ## Eat / Drink / Stay

-You're in London - the options are limitless
+You're in London - the options are limitless.

 ---
 ## Nearby